45+ Gorgeous Bullet Journal Weekly Spreads To Try Right Now

 Colorful Weekly Spreads

-My first list had to be colorful weeklies.
-I love these, color always adds more fun and excitement for me.
+Let's start with the colorful weekly pages.
+I love these; color always adds more fun and excitement for me.

 When we say colorful spreads there are a few ways to go about it.
 First, you can simply decorate your spreads with colors and maybe some pretty fonts, just like these pages below.
 Another way to create colorful pages is by adding colorful doodles.